Sherbieny/chatbotto/README.md

 4. Create a database locally in MongoDB or use a cloud database service such as MongoDB Atlas.
    1. Create a database named `chatbotto` and a collection named `weights`.
    2. Create a collection named `qa`
+   3. Create a collection named `settings`
-   3. [Optional] use the json files in `sample_data` to populate the database with sample data.
+   4. [Optional] use the json files in `sample_data` to populate the database with sample data.

 ## Running the Application